 - Office of the CEO

-- Global Product Development, Purchasing and Supply Chain
+- Global Product Development, Purchasing & Supply Chain

 General Motors Company’s Organizational Structure: Advantages & Disadvantages, Recommendations